mozilla/code-review/backend/README.md

 pg_restore --verbose --clean --no-acl --no-owner -h localhost -U postgres -d code_review latest.dump
 ```

-Finally you can use that database with the backed as:
+Finally you can use that database with the backend as:

 ```
 export DATABASE_URL=postgres://postgres:crdev1234@localhost/code_review